What do we look for in our tutors?

 Third, they have to have attended a competitive undergraduate college or university and majored in math, physics, chemistry or some aspect of biology, gone on to graduate school for whichever subject they teach, and have an advanced degree in that subject.
 One of our physics tutors, for example, attended Stanford undergrad for Physics, received his PhD in Physics from Berkeley, and teaches all levels of Physics at a very well regarded boarding school.

 And lastly, we tend to like people with engaging personalities.
-When you are teaching math to a 15 year old it is a must, but if a student really enjoys working with the tutor they do tend to get more out of the session.
+When you are teaching math to a 15 year old it is a must, and if a student really enjoys working with the tutor they do tend to get more out of the session.
 But, the personality aspect is only considered if a candidate meets the other qualifications, first.

 Trung – Math Tutor